-Vocation – This refers to any full-time, part-time, or volunteer employment with or without compensation exceeding 14 consecutive days or for an aggregate period of time exceeding 30 days during any calendar year
+- Vocation – This refers to any full-time, part-time, or volunteer employment with or without compensation exceeding 14 consecutive days or for an aggregate period exceeding 30 days during any calendar year

 For more information about your specific type of criminal case in the state of Georgia, please select a page below: